Business Management and Spanish BSc (Hons) – 2024 entry

 - BAE Systems

 Many students go on to further study in the UK and across Europe.
-Graduates of our internationally recognised programmes are well prepared for the professional market, as well as for further research.
 Examples include:

 - MA Communication and International Marketing, University of Surrey